Regression-Games/RegressionBot/README.md

 RGBot offers a range of methods for interacting with the Minecraft world including placing and breaking Blocks, looting from and depositing into chests, and initiating combat.

+RGBot also supports using Python3 for Mineflayer bots via the https://github.com/extremeheat/JSPyBridge project that bridges from Python into NodeJS Javascript.
+Note that this works for diehard Python fans, but is slower than using Javascript as all calls into RGBot or Mineflayer APIs use inter process communication to go between the Python and NodeJS runtimes.

+**!!!**
+**Note: Python3 bots will currently only work with NodeJS 14.x.y versions.
+They will NOT work with 16.x.y versions.**
+**!!!**

 ### Usage within Regression Games

 The Regression Games platform requires an `index.js` file with an exported `configureBot` method which acts as an entrypoint into your bot script.